 Carol the Play Specialist

-Childhood Cancer Foundation funds the play specialist on the day ward on St John's Ward.
-Carol currently fills this position.
-She is a wonderful, kind caring lady who has worked as a play specialist in Our Lady's Children's Hospital, Crumlin for many years.
-Children receiving chemotherapy, blood transfusions and other medical procedures spend many hours waiting in bed.
+Childhood Cancer Foundation fully funds the play specialist position on St John's day ward.
+Carol is a wonderful, kind, caring lady who has worked as a play specialist in Our Lady's Children's Hospital, Crumlin for many years.

-Childhood Cancer Foundation is delighted to announce that we have extended our funding of Play services since 6th of June 2017.
-Carol is now Carol working full time on St John’s Day Unit.
-Children receiving chemo and other treatments in the afternoon will now have play services.
+We extended our funding of Play services in June 2017 and Carol is now working full time on St John’s Day Unit.

 "Being independent was important to Merryn but that wasn't always easy when stuck on the Day Ward for hours having treatment.
 On John's, Merryn loved being in the playroom, with us sometimes but often just with Áine (Play Specialist).
 She loved her arts and crafts and I think that's how a lot of people remember her... in the playroom creating and having a break from being a very sick child with cancer. "

-CCF is extremely grateful to the Lacy family for this wonderful gift.
-Having a play specialist on the ward helps them to fill the time, keeps them entertained and can reduce the stress associated with being in hospital.
+We are extremely grateful to the Lacy family for this wonderful gift.
+Having a full-time play specialist on the ward helps children to fill the time, keeps them entertained and can reduce the stress associated with being in hospital.

-Carol is also fully trained on the Beads of Courage programme which is funded by Childhood Cancer Foundation also.
+Carol is also fully trained on the Beads of Courage programme which is also fully funded by Childhood Cancer Foundation.
 Carol sees the benefits of the Beads of Courage programme every day and states

 “The Beads of Courage are a great asset to the patients and their families on St John’s Ward Day Unit.
 To physically see the beads, as a representation of all the procedures and treatments which a person undergoes through their treatment, is a very powerful thing”

-You can read more about the Beads of Courage at this link.
+You can read more about the Beads of Courage at this here